navarrothiago/upf-bpf/README.md

 ## How to Test

 The test is based on RFC2544-like measurements.
-The testbed is composed of two servers: Trex Traffic Generator and HTTP API (upf-bpf).
-Both machines have Ubuntu 20.04.02 LTS installed with Linux kernel v5.4.0-72-generic.
+The testbed is composed of two servers: Trex Traffic Generator and HTTP API + upf-bpf.

+Requirements:

+- Both machines with Ubuntu 20.04.02 LTS installed with Linux kernel v5.4.0-72-generic.
 One machine is used to generate user traffic with TRex Traffic Generator and the other is the DUT (Device Under Test) where the upf-bpf is deployed.
-The setup is shown below.
+- Both machine contains two NICs
+  - For the Trex traffic generator, both NICs drivers must support DPDK.
+Check out the [Table 5 - Supported NICs](https://trex-tgn.cisco.com/trex/doc/trex_manual.html#_download_and_installation)
+  - For DUT, both NICs drivers must support XDP.
+Check out [here](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md#xdp).

 Test environment: